 Comparative negligence is the legal practice of assigning a percentage of the blame for an accident and allowing a person to sue for that portion of the damages.
-This doctrine is used throughout the majority of American jurisdictions.
+The majority of American jurisdictions commonly use this doctrine.
 Comparative negligence includes the following forms:

 Pure comparative negligence